coffee-and-telesense/meshtastic-telemetry-daemon-rs/README.md

 CARGO_TARGET_MIPS_UNKNOWN_LINUX_MUSL_RUSTFLAGS="-Zlocation-detail=none -Zfmt-debug=none" cross +nightly build --features release --release --target mips-unknown-linux-musl -Zbuild-std-features=optimize_for_size,panic_immediate_abort
 ```

+Sometimes, running a cross compile after a normal compile will fail spitting out some errors about `GLIBC` versions.
+This is most likely due to build caching of some sort (I am not entirely sure).
+If you just run `cargo clean` and then re-run the cross compilation command above it should work.

 ### Build debug for `MIPS`

 This is not recommended due to `MIPS` devices typically having little free disk space and the debug binary being large.